MorganaDiasRodrigues/MorganaDiasRodrigues/README.md

 # Hello there! 👋🏻
-I'm Morgana Rodrigues, a passionate data scientist working with Teia Labs team and an undergraduate student at PUCRS.
+I'm Morgana Rodrigues, a passionate data scientist working with Teia Labs team and master student at PUCRS.

 This repo is dedicated to saving and showcasing my studies and projects in the Data Science field.